Code-Institute-Submissions/Milestone_Project_1-5/README.md

 ## Features

 * Allow user to view movies freely
-* User can see recommended movies of the week
+* User can see recommended movies of the week (Home - carousel slide)
 * User can watch movie's trailer by clicking on the movie
 * User can make request for new movies by sending messages in contact
 * User can also report bug or give his opinion by sending messages in contact